OrangeAVA/Ultimate-Neural-Network-Programming-with-Python/README.md

 It’s a MIN(MAX) problem where we are trying to minimize the product of W(transpose) and W such that Y_k [WTX_k + b] >= 1.

-Also, all the a's in the equation are α in the SVM section.

 ## Chapter 6 Links
 [20] TensorFlow NN playgorund: https://playground.tensorflow.org/#activation=tanh&batchSize=10&dataset=circle&regDataset=reg-plane&learningRate=0.03&regularizationRate=0&noise=0&networkShape=4,2&seed=0.19712&showTestData=false&discretize=false&percTrainData=50&x=true&y=true&xTimesY=false&xSquared=false&ySquared=false&cosX=false&sinX=false&cosY=false&sinY=false&collectStats=false&problem=classification&initZero=false&hideText=false